lennhy/angular-citylist-with-controllers-and-services/README.md

 Create a controller named `CityListController` inside `js/app/controllers/CityListController.js` and attach it to a module named `app`.

 Don't forget to initiate our module `app` using `ng-app` on a HTML element - otherwise we won't see anything!

+We need to declare out js dependencies in the index.html page as well with `<script>` tags

 Initiate our controller `CityListController` using `ng-controller` on a HTML element inside our previous one.